 - Dance all of your cares away at Onyx or one of the many nightclubs in RCA (Royal City Avenue).

-- Experience a real-life foodie wonderland by eating in one of the most magnificent food courts I have ever laid eyes on — Eathai in the Sukhumvit area.
+- Experience a real-life foodie wonderland by eating in one of the most magnificent food courts, Eathai, in the Sukhumvit area.

 - Let the big city dissolve away by visiting the ko ratanakosin (the old quarters).
 You’ll also find the Grand Palace and Wat Pho here.